HOME > ABOUT US > BOARDS | STAFF | GUILDS

 Michael Egel, General and Artistic Director

 Michael Egel of Indianola, Iowa, has been the Linda Koehn General and Artistic Director of Des Moines Metro Opera since 2013 and Artistic Director since September of 2010.
 Prior to that appointment, he served the company as the Artistic Administrator/Director of Education from 1999-2010.
-Michael joined the Summer Festival staff in 1994 and marks 31 consecutive seasons with the organization in 2023.
-During his tenure as General Director, he has spearheaded two major fundraising campaigns: a $19 million endowment campaign for the organization's 50th Anniversary and $4 million campaign to renovate and restore the Company’s Carnegie Library headquarters, converting it into an expanded community engagement space called the Lauridsen Opera Center which opened in 2019.
+Michael joined the Summer Festival staff as a Front of House intern in 1994 and marks 30 summers with the company in 2024.
+During his tenure as General Director, he has spearheaded two major fundraising campaigns: a $20 million endowment campaign for the organization's 50th Anniversary in 2022 and $4 million campaign to renovate and restore the Company’s Carnegie Library headquarters, converting it into an expanded community engagement space called the Lauridsen Opera Center which opened in 2019.
+Over the last ten years, the company has seen subscription sales reach near record high levels and the company’s annual operating budget and fundraising efforts have grown by over $2 million dollars.

 Egel’s responsibilities include both artistic direction and overall management—specifically, the areas of strategic planning, opera production, fiscal stewardship and community, donor and board relations.
 He works closely with the year-round staff in the day-to-day operation of the organization and with the festival production and artistic teams on the creation of the Summer Festival.
 During his tenure, the company launched the 2nd Stages Series, a new performance initiative designed to engage new audiences, promote strategic collaborations, increase revenue and create a platform for innovation by focusing on new works and contemporary subject matter.
-Partnerships within this initiative have included One Iowa, Transformations Iowa, Camp Dodge, Science Center of Iowa, Capital City Pride, Greater Des Moines Botancial Garden, Des Moines Art Center and the Iowa Culinary Institute.
-As General Director, the Company’s annual operating budget has grown by over three million dollars.
+Partnerships within this initiative have included One Iowa, Transformations Iowa, Camp Dodge, Science Center of Iowa, Capital City Pride, Greater Des Moines Botanical Garden, Des Moines Art Center, the African American Museum of Iowa and the Iowa Culinary Institute.

 Egel is responsible for repertory selection, casting of singers, selecting conductors and stage directors for mainstage productions and oversight of the company’s collaborations with creative and design teams for new productions.
 During the summer festival, he oversees the activities of more than 200 company members.
 A focus on new productions and expanding the repertory have been hallmarks of his tenure.
-In 2012 he launched an initiative to present opera titles new to the company and that has since introduced critically acclaimed new productions of Eugene Onegin, Elektra, Dead Man Walking, Le Comte Ory, Jenůfa, Orphèe et Eurydice, A Little Night Music, Billy Budd, Flight, The Queen of Spades, Platée, Wozzeck, Porgy and Bess, Bluebeard's Castle and The Love for Three Oranges to Summer Festival audiences.
+In 2012 he launched an initiative to present opera titles new to the company and that has since introduced critically acclaimed new productions of Eugene Onegin, Elektra, Dead Man Walking, Le Comte Ory, Jenůfa, Orphèe et Eurydice, A Little Night Music, Billy Budd, Flight, The Queen of Spades, Platée, Wozzeck, Porgy and Bess, Bluebeard's Castle, The Love for Three Orangesand Pelléas and Mélisande to Summer Festival audiences.
+In 2025, The Cunning Little Vixen joins that list.
 Under his leadership, Des Moines Metro Opera presented its second world premiere, Kristin Kuster and Mark Campbell's A Thousand Acres, during the 50th Anniversary Season, and will present its third, Damien Geter and Lila Palmer's American Apollo, as part of the 2024 Festival Season.

 Egel has also been responsible for renewing the Company’s relationships with broadcast partners such as Iowa Public Radio and Iowa PBS.
 With the latter, eight of nine broadcasts since 2013 have received Regional Emmy Award nominations, with 2016’s Manon, 2017's Billy Budd, and 2019's Bon Appétit! recognized with Upper Midwest Emmy wins for Arts and Entertainment Programming.

 His education credentials include a Bachelor of Music in Performance and Education from Simpson College and a Master of Music from the University of Memphis.
 In March 2011 he was named to the Des Moines Business Record “Forty under 40” which serves to identify young leaders making an impact in the Greater Des Moines Area.
-He is a member of the Greater Des Moines Committee, which is comprised of Central Iowa’s highest ranking business leaders and currently serves on the executive committees of the boards of Opera America and Bravo Greater Des Moines.
+He is a member of the Greater Des Moines Committee, which is comprised of Central Iowa’s highest ranking business leaders and has served on the executive committees of the boards of both Opera America and Bravo Greater Des Moines through July 2024.
 Under his leadership, Des Moines Metro Opera received the 2015 Bravo Greater Des Moines Encore Award for Organizational Excellence.
 He has served frequently as an adjudicator for the Metropolitan Opera’s National Council Auditions.

 David Neely, Music Director and Principal Conductor